Förster resonance energy transfer: BRET

 A limitation of FRET performed with fluorophore donors is the requirement for external illumination to initiate the fluorescence transfer, which can lead to background noise in the results from direct excitation of the acceptor or to photobleaching.
-To avoid this drawback, bioluminescence resonance energy transfer (or BRET) has been developed.
-This technique uses a bioluminescent luciferase (typically the luciferase from Renilla reniformis) rather than CFP to produce an initial photon emission compatible with YFP.
+To avoid this drawback, luciferase enzymes and their substrates can be used to provide the energy donor; as described above this implementation of FRET is commonly termed bioluminescence resonance energy transfer (BRET).

-BRET has also been implemented using a different luciferase enzyme, engineered from the deep-sea shrimp Oplophorus gracilirostris.
-This luciferase is smaller (19 kD) and brighter than the more commonly used luciferase from Renilla reniformis, and has been named NanoLuc or NanoKAZ.
+BRET has been implemented using luciferase enzymes from Renilla reniformis or the deep-sea shrimp Oplophorus gracilirostris.
+Engineered monomeric forms of the shrimp-derived luciferase are smaller (19 kD) and brighter than the luciferase from Renilla reniformis, and has been named NanoLuc or NanoKAZ.
 Promega has developed a patented substrate for NanoLuc called furimazine, though other valuables coelenterazine substrates for NanoLuc have also been published.
 A split-protein version of NanoLuc developed by Promega has also been used as a BRET donor in experiments measuring protein-protein interactions.